Paris, Maine, United States of America: What to pack, what to wear, and when to go [2023]

 Waterproof snow boots

-In addition to regular shoes, you should bring snow boots.
-For visiting Paris (Maine), a great option is these boots:
+In addition to day-to-day shoes, you should bring snow boots.
+For traveling to Paris (Maine), we suggest these boots:

 Waterproof jacket that can be used in snow